alexlehner/alexlehner.github.io/_posts/2013-09-23-a-good-development-environment-for-mac.md

 ## Text Editors

-Text Editors are at the core of any developers environment.
+Text Editors are at the core of any developer's environment.
 They make it easier (or more difficult) to do the management of files.
 There are hundreds of different text editors out there.
 If you are just getting started there are tons of free solutions such as: Text Wrangler, Kod, Smultron, Emacs, Komodo Edit, and more.
 Check out a few awesome ones below:

 ### [Sublime Text](http://www.sublimetext.com/)